-The below remarks were given at the 200th Anniversary of Temple Lodge No. 9 by Lodge Secretary, Worshipful Brother Jeffrey W. Hague, PGMars.:
+The below remarks were given at the 200th Anniversary of Temple Lodge No. 9 by Lodge Secretary, Worshipful Brother Jeffrey W. Hague, PGMar:

 Temple Lodge No. 9 A.F. & A.M.
 200th Anniversary